marmalade/s3eWebView/readme.rst

-IwHTTP for Marmalade
+s3eWebView for Marmalade
 ==================

-This module can be used to work with standard http and https protocols
+This extension can be used to implement webview in Marmalade application